-Babies and toddlers have many different signs that cue tiredness, including the following: eye rubbing, ear tugging, back arching, tuning out (getting that “1000 yard stare” as my sister calls it), scratching, squirming, losing balance and coordination easily, and more…not just yawning.
+Babies and toddlers have many different signs that cue tiredness: eye rubbing, ear tugging, back arching, tuning out (getting that “1000 yard stare” as my sister calls it), scratching, squirming, losing balance and coordination easily, and more…not just yawning.

 No one wants to miss that window.

 When a baby is overtired, it’s harder for them to wind down.
 It’s more difficult for them to get cozy and relaxed.
 They’re doing the complete opposite of what they want to do.

 Some babies are a bit more subtle in showing they’re sleepy.
 Then all of a sudden, they are super cranky and it’s difficult for parents to get their little one settled.

 In these cases, it’s important to know what is the amount of time your baby can be awake before it’s time to sleep again.

 Infants, for example, can only tolerate 45-60 minutes before their body is saying “It’s time to rest!”
 Older toddlers can go up to anywhere from 3-6 hours before needing sleep.